Sales Managers’ Success Checklist

 5. Do You Have the Right Team In Place?

 Are there any salespeople on your team that should not be there?
 If so, I recommend dealing with them early in the year.
 If you believe that you have reps that don’t belong on your team, why are they still there?
 It would be best if you moved NOW.
 You can’t afford to have weak reps on your team.

 Cut your losses if you haven’t already done so.

 If you feel that you have the right salespeople on your team, give yourself a √

 6. Have You Been Out In The Field This Year?

 I know I am obsessed with the value of sales managers being out in the field coaching.
-Many of my clients have been so busy with sales meetings that they have not spent any time in the field so far this year.
+Many of my clients have been so busy with sales meetings that they have not spent any time in the field this year.
 Shame.
-Yes this is a shame as it is bad business.
-If you haven’t been out in the field with each of your sales people then make sure you plan to do so by the end of this moth.
+Yes, this is a shame as it is bad business.
+If you haven’t been out in the field with each of your salespeople, make sure you plan to do so by this month.

 If not, “don’t pass “Go” and don’t collect $200.”